raspberrypilearning/star-collector/en/step_2.md

 Exit Playmode.

-To stop the particles spinning with the Star, change the 'Simulation Space' in the Inspector window to 'World'.
+To stop the particles spinning with the Star, change the 'Simulation Space' in the Inspector window to `World`.
 The particles will now move freely in the world.

 --- /task ---